AlfLobos/Website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD student in Industrial Engineering and Operations Research (IEOR) (ongoing)" institution = "University of California, Berkeley" year = 2015
+  course = "PhD student in Industrial Engineering and Operations Research (IEOR) " institution = "University of California, Berkeley" year = 2021

 [[education.courses]]
   course = "Msc. in IEOR"